BrettMontaigne/AWS-AutoGPT/README.md

 To compile and package the Go handler along with the Python script, follow these steps:

 * Make sure you have the Go compiler installed on your system.
-* Navigate to the directory containing your main.go file.
+* Navigate to the directory containing your Go handler file (autogpt_handler.go).
 * Compile the Go code using the following command:

 `GOOS=linux go build -o autogpt_handler`